FAQ

 How can I setup JBrowse 2 without the CLI tools

-The jbrowse CLI tools are basically a convenience, and are not strictly required.
+The CLI is a convenience — it's not strictly required.

 Checkout our quickstart web guide for a speedy start to using a manually downloaded JBrowse instance.

-For other things, like add-assembly and add-track, you can manually edit the
+For add-assembly and add-track, manually edit config.json — the

-; reviewing the config docs and sample configs
+config docs and sample configs are useful references.

-To configure JBrowse using the admin-server GUI, checkout our tutorial.
+To configure JBrowse via the GUI, see the admin server tutorial.

 How do I load a track into JBrowse 2